-We are committed to ensuring that our aid actually reaches those for whom it is addressed.
-For this reason, we insist that our workers are permitted to access local healthcare facilities; they absolutely must communicate directly with people on the spot to independently assess the actual need for assistance.
+We’re committed to ensuring our aid actually reaches those for whom it was intended.
+For this reason, we insist our workers receive access to local healthcare facilities – it is crucial that they communicate directly with people on the spot to assess independently the actual need for assistance.

-MAGNA teams provide medical assistance (consultations with a doctor, hospital and nutritional care, vaccination, surgery, midwifery and newborn care or therapeutic care) and material assistance (medicines, food, shelter, etc.).
+MAGNA teams provide medical assistance (consultations with a physician, hospital and nutritional care, vaccination, surgery, midwifery and newborn care, and therapeutic care) and material assistance (medicines, food, shelter, etc).
 We also build medical facilities where necessary.

-We help to treat children in need, victims of natural disasters or armed conflicts.
-Our medical projects aim at helping both immediately and in the long-run; some treatment programs last for decades.
-Thousands of patients are examined each year by our teams.
+We help treat children in need, and victims of natural disasters or armed conflicts.
+Our medical projects aim at assist both immediately and in the long term, with some treatment programs lasting for decades.
+Each year, our teams examine thousands of patients.

-We are able to respond quickly to emergencies.
-On December 15, 2013, a civil war broke out in South Sudan where thousands of people were killed on the very first day.
-More hundreds of thousands have left their homes to seek refuge.
-At that time, we already had our team in the country who, despite the bad security situation, immediately started helping the victims.
-Already on December 17 we provided the only functioning hospital in the city (Juba Teaching Hospital) with medical supplies, surgical supplies and medicines.
-Subsequently, MAGNA opened a medical center in the camp for more than 100,000 displaced people and since then we have been providing them with the necessary vaccination and other medical assistance.
+We are able to react rapidly to emergencies.
+On 15 December 2013, civil war broke out in South Sudan, seeing thousands of people killed on the very first day.
+Hundreds of thousands more left their homes to seek refuge.
+At the time our team was already in the country, and despite the bad security situation they immediately started helping victims.
+By 17 December we were providing the only functioning hospital in the city (Juba Teaching Hospital) with medical supplies, surgical supplies, and medicines.
+Subsequently, MAGNA opened a medical centre in a camp for more than 100,000 displaced people, and since then we’ve been providing them with crucial vaccinations and other medical assistance.

-Even if we are not currently operating in the country where the disaster occurs, we are able to respond to it in a few days.
-When the devastating typhoon hit the Philippines in 2013, our teams arrived on Cebu Island on the third day after the disaster and immediately began distributing humanitarian aid - sanitary packages, rice and shelters – to 15,000 people.
+Even in countries where we’re not currently operating when a disaster occurs, we can respond to it within days.
+When a devastating typhoon hit the Philippines in 2013, our teams arrived on Cebu Island on the third day after it struck, and immediately began distributing humanitarian aid – sanitation packages, rice, and shelters – to 15,000 people.

 We provide health care

-Some disasters are coming slowly.
-Disease destroys the entire population; instability undermines the health system; people are deliberately excluded from medical care.
-Our mission is to provide health care, with a long-term focus on treating malnutrition, HIV/AIDS patients and overlooked tropical diseases.
+Some disasters are slow in coming on.
+Diseases devastate an entire population; instability undermines the health care system; people are deliberately excluded from medical care.
+Our mission is to provide health care, with a long-term focus on treating malnutrition, HIV/AIDS patients, and neglected tropical diseases.

-We work with organizations and governments to improve health care and put an end to the various humanitarian crises.
+We work with organizations and governments to improve health care and put an end to humanitarian crisis conditions.

 Mobile health care units

-In selected countries, mobile teams are set up to provide medical care in inaccessible regions.
-This is how we manage to deliver treatment to as many patients as possible.
-In 2016, our mobile team traveled across the siege area of Homs in Syria.
+In selected countries, we set up mobile teams to provide medical care in inaccessible regions.
+This is the way to deliver treatment to as many patients as possible.
+In 2016, our mobile team travelled across the besieged area of Homs in Syria.
 Over half a year, we helped more than 50,000 people in the region.

 We improve access to health care

-The operational center in Bratislava, Slovakia is responsible for the implementation of humanitarian projects.
-It decides on personnel, logistical and financial resources necessary for the implementation and management of missions and projects.
+The operations centre in Bratislava, Slovakia is responsible for implementing humanitarian projects.
+It decides on the personnel, logistical, and financial resources necessary to implement and manage missions and projects.

-In addition, it monitors projects throughout the year with tools such as monthly reports by field teams or quarterly evaluations carried out by project managers.
-It also draws up an annual report containing information on field activities and medical data obtained.
+In addition, it monitors projects throughout the year with such instruments as monthly field team reports and quarterly project manager evaluation.
+It also prepares an annual report containing information on field activities and medical data obtained.

-All projects are described in detail before they actually start, and regular evaluations are carried out for the duration of the projects.
-Clearly defined quantitative but also qualitative targets are revised where necessary.
-The duration of our intervention is determined only on the basis of these clearly defined needs, which are gradually reviewed during the mission.
-Projects and needs are assessed on an ongoing basis through a standardized data collection system and through ongoing studies.
+All projects are characterized in detail before they actually launch, and regular evaluations continue over the duration of the projects.
+Clearly defined quantitative as well as qualitative targets are revised as necessary.
+It is only these clearly defined needs that determine the duration of our intervention, which is systematically reviewed during the mission.
+We assess projects and needs on an ongoing basis using a standardized data collection system and ongoing studies.

-Each MAGNA project has its detailed budget, which is regularly reviewed during the year.
-Project coordinators monitor project budgets to ensure that all operations are carried out responsibly and in line with project objectives.
+Each MAGNA project has its own detailed budget, which we reviewed regularly over each year.
+Project managers monitor project budgets, ensuring all operations are carried out responsibly and in line with project objectives.
 All budgets are controlled and subject to approval by the MAGNA Board of Directors.

 MAGNA cooperates with a large number of partners, including:

-These partnerships and collaborations help us effectively expand the coverage and scope of our programs to ensure that as many people as possible benefit from them, as well as identify best practices and lessons learned.
+These partnerships and collaborations help us effectively expand our programs’ coverage and scope, ensuring that as many people as possible benefit as well as identifying best practices and lessons learned.